UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 While you can’t change the rate, you can lower your electric bill by reducing your kilowatt-hour usage through smart home practices.

-Because CenterPoint delivery charges are non-negotiable and fixed by regulators, you cannot shop around for a cheaper delivery rate.
-However, you can control the variable portion of the fee by reducing your energy consumption.
-Every kilowatt-hour you don’t use is roughly 6 cents you don’t pay to CenterPoint.
+Because delivery fees are non-negotiable and strictly set by state regulators, you cannot shop around for a cheaper delivery tier.
+However, you absolutely can control the variable portion of your bill by actively reducing your daily energy consumption.
+Every single kilowatt-hour you conserve keeps almost five cents in your own pocket.

 Here are three effective ways to lower your usage:

-• HVAC Maintenance: Your air conditioner is the biggest energy hog in your home.
+• HVAC Maintenance: Your air conditioner is the biggest energy draw in your home.
 Changing your air filters every one to three months ensures the system runs efficiently.
-Installing a smart thermostat can also help you reduce usage when you aren’t home.
+Installing a smart thermostat can also help you easily reduce cooling loads when you leave the house.

-• Seal the Envelope: Inspect your doors and windows for drafts.
-Simple weatherstripping or adding insulation to your attic keeps the cool air inside, meaning your AC doesn’t have to work as hard (or use as much power) to maintain the temperature.
+• Seal the Envelope: Inspect your exterior doors and windows for hidden drafts.
+Simple weatherstripping or upgrading your attic insulation keeps the conditioned air inside, meaning your AC doesn’t have to work as hard to maintain a comfortable temperature.

-• Upgrade Appliances: When it’s time to replace a washer, dryer, or refrigerator, look for the Energy Star label.
-These high-efficiency appliances are an energy-saving option that can cut your usage and make a more environmentally mindful choice each time they run.
+• Upgrade for Efficiency: Upgrading your home efficiency directly reduces your CenterPoint pass-through charges.
+When it’s time to replace a washer, dryer, or refrigerator, look for the Energy Star label.
+These high-efficiency appliances are an energy-saving option that trim your variable usage and serve as a more environmentally mindful choice each time they run.

 Man comparing delivery charges and energy rate on a laptop with text about controlling plan and usage.